Ger FitzGerald (hurler)

-Ger FitzGerald (born 24 April 1964) is an Irish retired hurler who played as a right corner-forward for the Cork senior team.
+Gerard FitzGerald (24 April 1964 – 17 March 2025) was an Irish hurler who played as a right corner-forward for the Cork senior team.

 Born in Midleton, County Cork, Fitzgerald first arrived on the inter-county scene at the age of twenty when he first linked up with the Cork under-21 team.
 He made his senior debut during the 1983–84 league.
 Fitzgerald later became a regular member of the starting fifteen and won two All-Ireland medals and three Munster medals.
 He won a national league medal in 1993.
 He was an All-Ireland runner-up on one occasion.